-A military commission was appointed in 1890 by the Imperial Military Defence and the different Colonial Governments, to take evidence and report on the fortification of King George's Sound, Hobart, Thursday Island, and Port Darwin, at the joint expense of the various Governments.
+A military commission was appointed in 1890 by the Imperial and the different Colonial Governments, to take evidence and report on the fortification of King George's Sound, Hobart, Thursday Island, and Port Darwin, at the joint expense of the various Governments.
 The commission visited the points mentioned during 1891, and as a result of the evidence taken it may be anticipated that before long these four important strategical points will no longer be left at the mercy of any hostile cruiser that might choose to make a descent upon them.
-George's Sound and Thursday Island the construction of the works determined on is now approaching completion, and both places are ready to receive their armaments and garrisons.
-The guns for the fort at King George's Sound are in fact on their way from England, and the garrison has already been despatched from South Australia.
+At King George's Sound and Thursday Island the construction of the works determined on is now in full progress, and both places were stated early in 1892 to be nearly ready to receive their armaments and garrisons.